All Episodes

 You might correct the Russians, the Germans, the French.

-Like, I actually one of the things that I think is fascism inherently right wing.
+Like, I actually, one of the things that I think is fascism inherently right-wing?

 No, that's another fascinating question.

-I don't necessarily think a lot of quote unquote alt writers would be right wing.
+I don't necessarily think a lot of quote-unquote alt writers would be right wing.

-Like you in political science, rather than conceiving of a line from like monarchy to communism, you could conceive of a sphere with different positions.
+Like you, in political science, rather than conceiving of a line from like monarchy to communism, you could conceive of a sphere with different positions.

-Well, I mean, actually, when I described what growing up in Chicago in the 90s, was like, I have some sympathies for Norman Rockwell.
+Well, I mean, actually, when I described what growing up in Chicago in the 90s, I was like, I have some sympathies for Norman Rockwell.

-Like, yeah, yeah, nothing at all with raising your kid in a Norman Rockwell painting.
+Raising your kid in a Norman Rockwell painting.

-But like all that stuff, um, that's very different from fascism, which was a German slight left-leaning response to communism.
+But like all that stuff, that's very different from fascism, which was a German slight left-leaning response to communism.

-Do you think that do you think do you consider Hitler a right wing figure?
+Do you think that, do you think, do you consider Hitler a right-wing figure?

-Uh in European terms, but those are almost meaningless to us.
+In European terms, but those are almost meaningless to us.

-Yeah, because I it just bothers me that everyone just there's there's a tendency for the left to perceive Hitler as right wing, and anybody who the farther right you go, the more the more Hitlerian you become.
+Because it just bothers me that everyone just, there's, there's a tendency for the left to perceive Hitler as right-wing.

-He doesn't strike me as a very republican dude.
+He doesn't strike me as a very Republican dude.

 No, I mean, it's an interesting question.